Our Parents

 Our free tool provides options, advice, and next steps based on your unique situation.

-Standing on a chair or stepladder to reach high cabinets poses an unnecessary risk.
-Try moving important or frequently used items to lower shelves in kitchen and bathroom cabinets.
+Standing on a chair or stepladder to reach high cabinets poses an unnecessary risk for seniors.
+Instead, move important or frequently used items to lower shelves in kitchen and bathroom cabinets and closets.
+If the space lacks additional storage, consider standalone organizational carts that can be conveniently rolled or locked in place.

 Talk with a Senior Care Advisor